The River Campus is Missouri’s only campus dedicated to art, dance, music, and theatre.

 Professional Performance Venues

-In addition to numerous creative and practice spaces, the River Campus is home to four professional quality performance venues, including the 950-seat Bedell Performance Hall, the Rust Flexible Theatre, and the Shuck Music Recital Hall.
+In addition to numerous creative and practice spaces, the River Campus is home to three professional quality performance venues, including the 950-seat Bedell Performance Hall, the Rust Flexible Theatre, and the Shuck Music Recital Hall.

 Students finishing their creative inspiration in one of the studio spaces have the opportunity to showcase their works in one of three professional gallery spaces, in the Dobbins Center, the Seminary Art Gallery, or the Crisp Museum.